 The Theory Behind the Heartbeat Gender Prediction Method

-According to this gender prediction method, you can differentiate a baby boy from a baby girl in the womb by measuring a baby’s fetal heart rate.
+According to this gender prediction method, you can differentiate a baby boy from a baby girl in the womb by measuring a baby’s fetal heart rate using a baby heartbeat monitor.
 A baby’s heart rate zones can be detected by a vaginal ultrasound as early as 5 ½ to 6 weeks after conception.

 This method of gender prediction might be particularly enticing for parents-to-be because it implies you can learn the fetal gender very early in the pregnancy.
 Theoretically, you can find out the gender of your child at your first trimester ultrasound.